staheri14/Guard/README.md

 A single log has the following fields:
 1. **msg_id:** The unique ID of the transmitted message or the unique ID of the local event.
 2. **event:** Can be **sent**, **received** (for message transmission events) or **process** for local events.
-3. **address:** The address of the node that the log is emitted from.
+3. **address:** The address of the node that the log was emitted from.
 4. **phase:** The phase in which the event has occurred.
 Can be **registration**, **construction**, **guard_assignment** or **search**.
 For events that do not particularly belong to a phase, this is set to **unknown**.
 5. **type:** This denotes the type of the event, i.e. an explanation on what the event actually is about.
 For example, for a **sent** event, this field contains the name of the request/response that was sent.
 6. **msg_size:** The size of the transmitted message for the **sent** or **received** events (measured in bytes.)